-- The City's use of CDBG funds to assist Salvation Army with the warming shelter leveraged the funds they were currently receiving (ESG, United Way, etc) for their services as well as private donations (including volunteers hours and meals for the clients served by the warming shelter). - The assistance to Fondy Food Pantry for their relocation and expansion continues to leverage various private donations of volunteer hours and furniture/fixtures not funded through the CDBG activity (shelving, office furniture, computers, food donations, etc.) - The investment into the Boys & Girls Clubs programs leveraged foundation dollars and private corporate investments to support a new after-school program location nad new summer program location.
+- The City's use of CDBG funds to assist Salvation Army with the warming shelter leveraged the funds they were currently receiving (ESG, United Way, etc) for their services as well as private donations (including volunteers hours and meals for the clients served by the warming shelter). - The investment into the Boys & Girls Clubs programs leveraged foundation dollars and private corporate investments to support a new after-school program location and new summer program location.